Bus Safety & Ridership

 In compliance with South Carolina law, and for the purpose of gathering information, each school district must provide parents or guardians of a student who boards or disembarks a school bus at a stop access to the nationwide Sex Offender Registry.

 Bus Route Change Request Forms

-Bus route change request forms received after August 9, 2021 will not be implemented for the first day of school.
-Beginning August 11, bus route change requests will be implemented in the order in which they are received.
+Bus route change request forms received after the first week in August will not be implemented for the first day of school.
+Beginning the second week of August, bus route change requests will be implemented in the order in which they are received.
 During the first several weeks of the new school year, routes will be updated each Monday.
 Thereafter, and throughout the school year, it may take up to five school days to establish bus route changes.